alitariqnet/alitariqnet/README.md

 - 👋 Hi, I’m @alitariqnet
 - 👀 I’m interested in ...
 Java development.
 - 🌱 I’m currently learning ...
 Spring Boot.
 - 💞️ I’m looking to collaborate on ...
-CloudSim 5.0
+Java and Javascript projects.
 - 📫 How to reach me ... alibabapk@aol.com

 <!---